iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 It is now possible to store and load fonts from a Font Workspace.
 See [Fonts]($docs/learning/backend/Fonts.md) for more details.

+## Promote QuantityFormatter from beta to public

+The [QuantityFormatter]($core-frontend), accessed via `IModelApp.quantityFormatter`, is now public and provides a set of APIs to format and parse standard quantity types.
+For more documentation and samples see [Quantity Formatting]($docs/learning/frontend/QuantityFormatting.md).

 ## New SchemaUnitProvider

 It is now possible to retrieve `Units` from schemas stored in IModels.
 The new [SchemaUnitProvider]($ecschema-metadata) can now be created and used by the [QuantityFormatter]($core-frontend) or any method in the `core-quantity` package that requires a [UnitsProvider]($quantity).
 Below is an example, extracted from `ui-test-app`, that demonstrates how to register the IModel-specific `UnitsProvider` as the IModelConnection is created.
 This new provider will provide access to a wide variety of Units that were not available in the standalone `BasicUnitsProvider`.